RealWagmi/heyanon-tokenlist/README.md

 1. Ensure the `name` and `symbol` fields are unique.
 2. Verify the structure of the JSON.
 3. Confirm that the logo URL is accessible.
-4. Double-check all `source` fields for correctness:
+4. Double-check all `sources` fields for correctness:
    - Ensure `oracle` contracts are valid and deployed.
    - Verify `binance` trading pairs exist.
    - Confirm `coingecko` identifiers are accurate.